 Assisting Hands Home Care offers Alzheimer’s and dementia home care services in Frankfort, IL, and the neighboring areas to assist elderly individuals affected by these conditions.
 The caregivers we employ who provide memory care have been specially trained to provide effective home care to dementia patients and to respond to dementia symptoms.

 Currently, over 5 million elderly individuals in the United State have Alzheimer’s disease or another form of dementia.
 To start, those seniors who are affected have mild symptoms, such as occasional memory lapses.
 However, these symptoms worsen with time, making daily care required.
-Dementia in all forms are degenerative conditions, so people’s cognitive abilities will continue to decline and make daily care a necessity.
+Dementia in all forms is a degenerative condition, so people’s cognitive abilities will continue to decline and make daily care a necessity.

 Dementia and Alzheimer’s Home Care